Gurupradeep/FCN-for-Semantic-Segmentation/README.md

 We call this net FCN-16s.
 FCN-16's have only one skip connection which transferring the information from 4th Max pooling layer.
 To improve the results further we introduce one more skip connection which transfer information from 3rd Max pooling layer also with the skip connection which transfers information from 4th Max pooling layer.

-* **Plot of FCN-16 Architecutre** : https://github.com/Gurupradeep/FCN-for-Semantic-Segmentation/blob/master/Plots/FCN-16_withshape.png
+* **Plot of FCN-16 Architecture** : https://github.com/Gurupradeep/FCN-for-Semantic-Segmentation/blob/master/Plots/FCN-16_withshape.png
 * **Plot of FCN-8 Architecture** : https://github.com/Gurupradeep/FCN-for-Semantic-Segmentation/blob/master/Plots/FCN-8with_shapes.png

-#### 3 .
-Using CRF as post processing technique :
+#### 3. Using CRF as post processing technique :
 While predicting using FCN we gave label to each pixel independently of it's surrounding pixels, this may result in coarse segmentation.
 CRF takes two inputs one is the original image and the other is predicted probabilities for each pixel.
 The CRF which was uses a highly efficient inference algorithm for fully connected CRF models in which the pairwise edge potentials are defined by a linear combination of Gaussian kernels in an arbitrary feature space.
-Therby it considers the surrounding pixels also while assigning the class to particular pixel which results in better semantic segmentation results.
+Thereby it considers the surrounding pixels also while assigning the class to particular pixel which results in better semantic segmentation results.

 ## INSTALLATION OF REQUIRED TOOLS
 #### 1. Tensorflow